 Regardless, Ishmael and Queequeg board the Pequod and learn that a mere 21 chapters into the book, Captain Ahab has finally boarded his ship and is ready to set sail.
 For good measure, we even get our first mention of the first mate: Starbuck.
 (Incidentally, the world’s top coffee chain was nearly called “Pequod.”)

-Also it’s established that on Queequeg’s island, humans are used as ottomans. *sigh*
+Also it’s established that on Queequeg’s fake island, humans are used as ottomans. *sigh*

 Chapter 22: Merry Christmas